May 27, 2018

 Oxford County and the Town of Tillsonburg are partnering to extend the Trans Canada Trail

-Here is a look at a brushed section of the trail, prior to the start of construction:
+Here is a look at a section of the trail that was completed last year:

 Oxford County and the Town of Tillsonburg have partnered to develop approximately 27 kilometers of on and off-road trail between Tillsonburg and Norfolk County.